krymtkts/SnippetPredictor/docs/SnippetPredictor/Add-Snippet.md

 ### System.String

-The snippet string to be added.
+The snippet string to add.

 ## OUTPUTS